What’s in your home that could cause cancer?

 In September of 2019, The Personal Care Product Safety Act was introduced to modernize the FDA’s approach to regulating personal care products – including requiring companies to make sure their products are safe before putting them on the market.
 The laws regulating these companies haven’t been updated in over 80 years, meanwhile the chemicals created to put in products have grown exponentially.

 As far as makeup goes, focus on taking care of the skin on your face – then eventually there may not be a need for makeup, or at least not as much.
 I go into great detail into how to transform your skin in my online course Goddess Glow.
 You can also see the very specific recommendations I make for alternative products in the course.
-However, I love the facial products and essential oils from Goddess of Spring, and cosmetics from BeautyCounter.
+However, I love the facial products and essential oils from Goddess of Spring.
 There are many clean products on the market today – you just have to educate yourself on what to look for.
+I highly recommend using the Environmental Working Group’s Skin Deep database to see if any of the products you’re using have chemicals to watch out for.

 Pest & Weed Control Products